simon-frankau/dirac/schematics/README.md

   feed it into a USB serial adapter, or a level converter for traditional RS232.

-* The SD interface has yet to be implemented.
+* An SD card interface is implemented using the parallel ports.

 Memory map
 ----------